Wall Street Analyst Resumed Amyris Inc. [AMRS]. What else is Wall St. saying

-Amyris Inc. [NASDAQ: AMRS] price surged by 1.97 percent to reach at $0.09.
+Amyris Inc. [NASDAQ: AMRS] loss -2.95% on the last trading session, reaching $3.95 price per share at the time.
 The company report on January 27, 2022 that AMYRIS ANNOUNCES APPOINTMENT OF ANA DUTRA TO BOARD OF DIRECTORS.

 Amyris, Inc. (Nasdaq: AMRS) (“Amyris”), a leading synthetic biotechnology company accelerating the world to sustainable consumption through its Lab-to-MarketTM operating platform, today announced the appointment of Ms. Ana Dutra as its newest independent member of the Amyris Board of Directors, effective January 21, 2022.